-The first two years Vogue Festival was delivered as part of the wider Adelaide Fashion Festival however in 2019 Vogue Festival became the only stand-alone fashion event, with an expanded program and even more significant to the South Australian economy.
+The first two years of Vogue Festival was delivered as part of the wider Adelaide Fashion Festival, however in 2019, Vogue Festival became the only stand-alone fashion event, with an expanded program and even more significance to the South Australian economy.

 Partners of the festival include major retail partner David Jones along with other activation partners Sean’s Kitchen, Mayfair Hotel, Out in the Paddock, Seppeltsfield Barossa, Network 10 and The Daily Edited.

-Many brands have joined in on the fun over the years, activating a space in Rundle Mall showcasing their brand to a highly engaged audience including Gelato Messina, Network 10, Dyson, Levi’s, H&M, Nespresso, Spendless Shoes, Mr & Mrs Jones, Romeos, Hit 107, Vmores, Essential Beauty, Espresso Martini Lounge, Oh Deer Sugar, Nailbreak, Mazzuchelli’s, Proud & Punch
+Many brands have joined in on the fun over the years, activating a space in Rundle Mall showcasing their brand to a highly engaged audience, including Gelato Messina, Network 10, Dyson, Levi’s, H&M, Nespresso, Spendless Shoes, Mr & Mrs Jones, Romeos, Hit 107, Vmores, Essential Beauty, Espresso Martini Lounge, Oh Deer Sugar, Nailbreak, Mazzuchelli’s, and Proud & Punch.

 Vogue Festival 2019 Highlights

-- An expanded program of activity with 5 new ticketed events, 15 pop-up activations and over 150 retail offers.
+- An expanded program of activity with five new ticketed events, 15 pop-up activations and over 150 retail offers.

 - Two sold out events at Sean’s Kitchen, one of which brought the GQ Australia team to Adelaide with the first GQ Supper Club.

 - 150 guests at the Vogue Festival VIP launch moment.

 - A 31% increase in press coverage from 2018, including national coverage with The Australian.